 In the 1880s and 1890s, the neighborhood was served with citywide passenger service by the Belt Line Railway.
 This railroad sliced through the southern part of the neighborhood by Taylor Avenue.
 There was a local depot south of Ames on North 22nd Street called the Oak Chatham Station, and passengers from the Saratoga neighborhood could ride the rails to Walnut Hill, Lake Street, Druid Hill, or downtown to the Webster Street Station.

-Another area in the Saratoga township emerged in the 1870s called West Saratoga.
-With a schoolhouse and mercantile store, there were several of houses in the immediate area on small lots by 1879, and a Jewish burial ground called the Golden Hill Cemetery was opened by Chevra B’nai Israel Adas Russia in 1888.
-A new West Saratoga School was built in 1885 to replace the original one room schoolhouse, and the town began to be called Cherry Hill instead.
-The school, originally located on the southwest corner of North 42nd and Grand Avenue, was rebuilt later and called Central Park School, and the neighborhood was called Central Park around 1900.
+After emerging in the 1860s, West Saratoga had a schoolhouse and mercantile store, a church other shops.
+There were several of houses in the immediate area on small lots by 1879, and a Jewish burial ground called the Golden Hill Cemetery was opened by Chevra B’nai Israel Adas Russia in 1888.
+A new West Saratoga School was built in 1885 to replace the original one room schoolhouse, and the town began to be called Cherry Hill.
+The school, originally located on the southwest corner of North 42nd and Grand Avenue, was rebuilt again later and called Central Park School.
+The neighborhood was called Central Park starting around 1900.
 Its disassociation with Saratoga was complete by then.

 Saratoga in the 20th Century

-The Saratoga neighborhood infilled at the beginning of the 20th century, and hit its stride for the next 50 years and beyond.
-From the 1890s through the 1960s, the intersection of N. 24th and Ames Avenue was a successful commercial district.
+The Saratoga neighborhood infilled by the 1920s, hitting its stride into the 1960s.
+From the 1890s through the 1960s, the intersection of N. 24th and Ames Avenue was a bustling, busy commercial district.
 With street cars running straight through the area and a major street car barn located near the intersection, there was a lot of traffic.

-After a Saratoga School being built and then going into non-usage in the 1890s, a new school was built for the neighborhood at N. 25th and Meredith Ave in 1927.
+After Saratoga School was rebuilt and then transferred to Omaha University as a science lab in 1917, a new school was built for the neighborhood at N. 25th and Meredith Ave in 1927.
 This was a modern building built in dark brown bricks, and was an exceptional building for its time.
 The building is still in use today, with major interior and minor exterior renovations through the years.

 Across the street from the Lutheran Church of Our Redeemer at North 24th and Larimore, Bickell’s Meat Market was a long-standing and popular store.
 In addition to the A and P Supermarket, other businesses after the turn of the century included another supermarket, a Rexal drug store, a dinner, and other stores.
 Star Liquor Store and LaRue Barbershop were also at the intersection.
-The A and P building is still standing today, with the front windows boarded over.
+The A&P building is still standing today, with the front windows boarded over.
 The building where the Rexal, liquor store and barbershop was demolished in the 1990s.
 In the theatre building on the southeast corner of North 25th and Ames were a series of businesses, including a Safeway that was at 2421 Ames Avenue from 1916 to 1950.

 Borden’s Ice Cream Shop was located at 2415 Ames, serving malted milk, ice cream flavors, and sundaes.
 It was open from at least the 1910s through the 1950s.
 This building was demolished in the 1980s.
-The Second Church Christ Scientist was built next door to the Stroud Mansion in 1950.
-The Stroud home, built in 1905, was at the tree-covered corner of Florence Boulevard and Browne Streets.
-It was demolished in the late 1960s to make room for the Florence Tower, which stands there today.
+The Third Church Christ Scientist was built next door to the Stroud Mansion in 1950.
+The Stroud mansion was built in 1905, and demolished in the late 1960s to make room for the Florence Tower, which stands there today.
 In the early 1960s, Plymouth Congregational Church merged with Irvington Congregational and moved to northwest Omaha.

 While the earliest road to the town of Saratoga was Saunders Street, once called Main Street in Saratoga, perhaps the most distinguishing road in the town at the turn of the century was Florence Boulevard.
 Traveling north from the city of Omaha, it was a finely cared for roadway, and was among the first major paved roadways in Omaha.
 Because of its importance, there were early gas stations, hotels and a variety of other services along the way, including in Saratoga.

 The Druid Hall by 24th and Ames was built for the local Woodmen of the World chapter in 1917.
 The storefronts pictured above include a millinery (hat maker) and a hardware store.
 In addition to those, there was a bowling alley and gambling room in the basement of this building.
 The upper floor had a large ballroom and women’s room, as well as a full kitchen.
 The first floor also had a meeting room.
 After scrounging up funds for construction, the Woodmen operated the hall through the 1940s.
 From then through the 1970s, an American Legion Post operated the building.
-Since then, the Most Worshipful Prince Hall Grand Lodge of Nebraska took control of the building and continue to operate there.
+In the 1970s, the Most Worshipful Prince Hall Grand Lodge of Nebraska took control of the building and continue to operate there.
 These Prince Hall Masons provide very important social and cultural activities for North Omaha.

 The intersection of 24th and Ames was completely vibrant during this era.
 It had mundane, day-to-day businesses as well as entertainments for people from the broader community beyond.
-The streetcars would bring in commuters, cars would zip around corners, a bank, a couple of grocery stores and a movie theatre, as well as the Druid Hall, were happenin’ centers where friends would see each other and the neighborhood would buzz.
+The streetcars would bring in commuters, cars would zip around corners, a bank, a couple of grocery stores and a movie theatre, as well as the Druid Hall, were happening centers where friends would see each other and the neighborhood would buzz.
 The movie theater was called the Suburban Theatre.
 It was opened by Charles Jacobsen (1863-1945) and was the first theater in Omaha not located in the downtown core.
 It had 350 seats and was at 4414 North 24th Street.

 Men worked in the factories and warehouses along the Belt Line, and there was a sense of industriousness.
-Included in the section featured above was the Omaha Motor Car Factory, the Stroud Company Factory, and then the plant and storefront for J. F. Bloom and Company. for By this point, all the churches were well-established and growing, including the Lutheran Church of Our Redeemer, Holy Family Catholic Church, Pearl Memorial Methodist to the north, and the Presbyterian churches to the south.
+Included in the section featured above was the Omaha Motor Car Factory, the Stroud Company Factory, and then the plant and storefront for J. F. Bloom and Company. for By this point, all the churches were well-established and growing, including the Lutheran Church of Our Redeemer, Holy Angels Catholic Church, Pearl Memorial Methodist to the north, and the Presbyterian churches to the south.
 Saratoga was happening in the 1950s.

 After passenger service mostly ended in the early 1900s, the Belt Line’s owners at the Missouri Pacific Railroad kept it’s relevance by promoting its usage as an industrial line.
 Suddenly, factories sprang up throughout North Omaha along the Belt Line.
-In the Saratoga neighborhood, a monument maker, a few major industrial laundries, a tractor manufacturer, and other industries sprang up along the line.
+There were several industries in the Saratoga neighborhood including a monument maker, a few major industrial laundries, a tractor manufacturer, a car maker, and other industries sprang up along the line.
 Although the line was ripped out of the neighborhood in the 1990s, it’s legacy is still obvious with all the industrial operations in Saratoga today.

 The North Star Theatre was a beacon of the Saratoga neighborhood, and is among the 20 movie theaters located in North Omaha over the last century.
 Built it 1926, the theater sat 500 when it opened.
-Just like most neighborhood theaters at the time, North Star had one screen.
+Just like most neighborhood theaters at the time, North Star Theater had one screen.
 The building was laid out in an L-shape, with a lobby around the corner from the screen.
 The building was renovated in 1946, with the front looking like the picture above.
-The theater was closed by the 1960s, and has been used as a warehouse since then.
+Renamed the Ames Theater was closed by the 1960s, and has been used as a warehouse since then.
 After the Safeway mentioned earlier, the Roh Food Mart was in the theatre building at 2421 Ames Avenue from 1950 to 1957.

 The zenith of the Saratoga neighborhood came in 1966.
 That year, riots struck 24th Street south of the neighborhood.
 A few years earlier in 1963, African Americans began moving into the neighborhood when the Fair Housing Act was passed.
 With both of those events, white flight struck the neighborhood and white people moved from Saratoga en masse.
-Systematic divestment by the City of Omaha set in, and today the streets, sidewalks, empty lots and overall lack of investment by city planners and the Omaha City Council prove as testimony for their strategy of benign neglect in North Omaha.
+Systematic divestment by the City of Omaha set in and the streets, sidewalks, empty lots and overall lack of investment by city planners and the Omaha City Council continue to prove as testimony for their strategy of benign neglect in North Omaha even today.

-Some forces have begun to strike back at the City’s intransigence.
-Recently, the Prince Hall Masons succeeded in having their century-old headquarters building placed on the National Register of Historic Places.
-The Druid Hall stands as a testimony of the past grandeur and significance of Saratoga.
-Omaha Public Schools has ponied up, too, substantially redeveloping Saratoga Elementary School over the last decade.
+Recently, the Prince Hall Masons succeeded in having their century-old headquarters building placed on the National Register of Historic Places, and today the Druid Hall stands as a testimony of the past grandeur and significance of Saratoga.
+Omaha Public Schools has substantially redeveloped Saratoga Elementary School over the last decade.
 The A&P Supermarket building at 4515 North 24th Street still stands, and is currently used for storage, while the North Star Theater still stands across from the Druid Hall.

 Saratoga Historical Tour